mantidproject/documents/Design/ISIS_Imaging/ISIS_Imaging_general.md

 ### 10.15.4.
 Visualising the tilt

 Knowing the COR for each slice (or interpolating the approximation) gives us information that we could display back to the user.
 Every COR for a slice maps back to a pixel on the projection image.
 This means we can create a line that is slightly tilted and crosses the projection's center.
-An exaggerated visualisation looks like this (done by hand, not accurate to the actual COR, but converys the idea):
+An exaggerated visualisation looks like this (done by hand, not accurate to the actual COR, but conveys the idea):

 ![Exaggerated Tilt](https://github.com/mantidproject/documents/blob/tomography_gui/Design/ISIS_Imaging/exaggeratedtilt.png)

-This is something that has been expressed as a required feature by the scientists, anmd should not be too hard to implement.
+This is something that has been expressed as a required feature by the scientists, and should not be too hard to implement.
 The rectangle selection class, also has an option to be a line.
 We could create it as a line and display it as a separate object on the visualisation.

 ### 10.15.5.
 Calculating the real tilt angle